United States declaration of war on Germany (1917)

-On April 2, 1917, President Woodrow Wilson asked a special joint session of the United States Congress for a declaration of war against the German Empire.
-Congress responded with the declaration on April 6.
+The United States declared war on the German Empire on April 6, 1917.
+President Woodrow Wilson asked a special joint session of the United States Congress for a declaration of war on April 2, 1917, which passed in the Senate on the same day and then in the House of Representatives four days later on April 6.
+Wilson signed it into law the same day, making the United States officially involved in the First World War.

+Despite heavy opposition to the war initially, several incidents resulted in the United States public largely turning against Germany and its allies by 1917.
+In his speech to the Congress, Wilson stated that the war would make the world safe for democracy and cited the German Empire's decision to resume unrestricted submarine warfare as an attack on not only Europe, but the United States as well.

 President Wilson's speech to Congress

 On April 2, 1917, President Woodrow Wilson asked Congress to declare war on the German Empire (but, for the moment, not against Germany's allies) in a speech whose transcript reads in part:

 I have called the Congress into extraordinary session because there are serious, very serious, choices of policy to be made, and made immediately, which it was neither right nor constitutionally permissible that I should assume the responsibility of making.
 On the 3rd of February last, I officially laid before you the extraordinary announcement of the Imperial German government that on and after the 1st day of February it was its purpose to put aside all restraints of law or of humanity and use its submarines to sink every vessel that sought to approach either the ports of Great Britain and Ireland or the western coasts of Europe or any of the ports controlled by the enemies of Germany within the Mediterranean...

 When I addressed the Congress on the 26th of February last, I thought that it would suffice to assert our neutral rights with arms, our right to use the seas against unlawful interference, our right to keep our people safe against unlawful violence.
 But armed neutrality, it now appears, is impracticable...

 Armed neutrality is ineffectual enough at best; in such circumstances and in the face of such pretensions it is worse than ineffectual: it is likely only to produce what it was meant to prevent; it is practically certain to draw us into the war without either the rights or the effectiveness of belligerents.
 There is one choice we cannot make, we are incapable of making: we will not choose the path of submission and suffer the most sacred rights of our nation and our people to be ignored or violated.
 The wrongs against which we now array ourselves are no common wrongs; they cut to the very roots of human life.